 Very few people will be “denied” a clearance.
 If you are denied, you can reapply one year after your denial date.
 If you are “desponsored”, you may reapply for other agencies or other contracts right away.
-Although we will not be able to process you, you may seek other employment immediately.
+Although CenCore will not be able to process you, you may seek other employment immediately, including with other agencies.

-HOW EXPENSIVE IS THE HOUSING IN THE DC/FT.
-MEADE AREA?
+HOW EXPENSIVE IS THE HOUSING IN THE DC/VIRGINIA AREA?

-This totally depends on what situation you are in and requiring.
+This depends on what situation you are in and requiring.
 You can get a studio apartment in downtown DC and pay about $2,500/month.
-We suggest you move closer to Ft.
-Meade, MD where you will be working.
-If you are single and want to share a room you can find housing as low as about $400/month.
-If you want a two bedroom apartment all to yourself, it will cost about $1,600/month.
-Our agent will help you find affordable housing close to the worksite to keep your commute as short as possible.
+We suggest you move closer to McLean, VA where you will be working.
+If you are single and want to share a room you can find housing as low as about $750/month.

 WHAT TYPES OF JOB OPPORTUNITIES ARE AVAILABLE TO ME AFTER I COMPLETE THE NATIONAL SECURITY PROGRAM?

 CenCore is heavily involved with the agencies that make up the Intelligence Community.
-We do a lot of intelligence analysis, IT and IS, cyber security, information assurance and security, both armed and unarmed.
+We do a lot.
 We also work with strategic partners (both government agencies and contractors) to provide you with the best possible opportunities to launch your career within this hard to penetrate industry.
 For more information on current available positions please reach out to us or check out our careers page.